-Handmade items, games, and recreational pastimes that are passes on by work of mouth or by example usually from child to child, such as singing games, tag, skipping rope, paper airplanes, and hopscotch.
+Handmade items, games, and recreational pastimes that are passed on by word of mouth or by example usually from child to child, such as singing games, tag, skipping rope, paper airplanes, and hopscotch.
 Rhymes, rules of play and customs associated with fold games and toys, how and when they are played, how the game is learned, etc.